Enhancing Ammonia Combustion in Heavy-Duty SI Engines: A 3D-CFD Study on Pre-Chamber Ignition, Methane Addition, and Spark Timing Optimization

 Content

-Ammonia shows great potential as a zero-carbon fuel for internal combustion engines, but its low flame speed and heat of combustion present challenges for efficient operation.
-The pre-chamber spark-ignition (PCSI) system offers a promising solution by creating multiple ignition points in the main chamber, enhancing combustion efficiency while enabling lean-burn operation.
-This study numerically investigates the combustion characteristics and emissions of an active PCSI heavy-duty engine fueled with ammonia and ammonia-methane mixtures using 3D-CFD simulations.
-Methane, with its higher flame speed, improves combustion propagation and engine performance when mixed with ammonia.
-A newly developed chemical kinetics mechanism is used to study the interaction between the two fuels.
-The simulations begin with a methane-fueled case validated against experimental data, followed by an exploration of various ammonia-methane blends.
-A detailed spark advance (SA) analysis is performed, with SA varied between 14° and 50° BTDC, to determine optimal ignition timing for each blend in terms of both performance and emissions.
-The results highlight that the optimal configuration occurs with the pre-chamber fully fueled by methane and the main chamber operating with a 50% NH₃ – 50% CH₄ mixture at a SA of 38° BTDC.
-These findings contribute to the advancement of heavy-duty spark-ignition engines toward higher efficiency and reduced environmental impact, supporting compliance with stringent emissions regulations.
+Ammonia is a promising fuel for achieving zero-carbon emissions in internal combustion engines.
+However, its low flame speed and heat of combustion pose significant challenges for efficient combustion.
+The pre-chamber (PC) spark-ignition (SI) system offers a viable solution by generating multiple ignition points in the main chamber (MC), enhancing combustion efficiency and enabling at the same time lean-burn operation.
+This study investigates the combustion characteristics and emissions of an active PC spark-ignition heavy-duty engine fueled with ammonia and ammonia-methane mixtures through numerical 3D-CFD simulations performed using the CONVERGE software.
+These simulations provide an accurate representation of the complex chemical and physical phenomena occurring within the combustion chamber.
+The study starts from a fully methane-fueled case, validated against experimental data, and subsequently explores different ammonia-methane mixtures.
+Then, a detailed spark timing (ST) analysis is conducted, varying the ST from 14° to 50° BTDC, to determine the optimal ignition timing for each fuel blend in terms of both performance and emissions.
+The findings contribute to the ongoing efforts to improve the efficiency and environmental sustainability of heavy-duty spark-ignition engines, aligning with increasingly stringent emissions regulations.
+The results indicate that optimal performance is achieved with the PC entirely fueled by methane and the MC operating with a 80% NH3 – 20% CH4 mixture, with a ST of 38° BTDC.

 Meta TagsDetails